| English

 wide and has my brass EB buckle.
 The buckle is hand sewn to the webbing

-end at the trigger guard must be sewn in place and strong linen thread is
+end at the trigger guard is held in place with the provided linen cord.